 Of course, we all want to rev up our flying car when we're stuck in traffic.
 Or be casually roasting on the beach while we're typing our lives away at our desks (CURRENT MOOD).
 Or just be able to eat whatever we want without gaining weight and having toned arms without going to the gym.
 Obviously, you don't always get what you want.

 But what's it going to take for us to stop wishing it all away?
 Why is so hard sometimes to stay present?
 Why are we always reaching for more instead of being happy with what he have in front of us?
-Or better yet, just working harder at finding the beauty in everything- shit situation or not?
+Or better yet, just working harder, trusting in the universe and finding the beauty in what we already have?

 SIDEBAR: Lately this baby feels like her crows feet have crows feet.

 SIDEBAR: If you don't know what a Mind Eraser is, you must be a good person.
 Or just were born into the Fireball (GAG) Era and don't know an aggressive shot when you see one.
 Who did we even think we were drinking these?
-ANYONE ELSE?
+ANYONE?

-SIDEBAR Pt 2: Speaking of 21 and the days where it was SO ANNOYING when you'd have to take our your ID.
+SIDEBAR Pt 2: Speaking of 21 and the days where it was SO ANNOYING when you'd have to take out your ID.
 I would actually be offended by someone who didn't think I looked 21.
-Now?
-I'D KILL FOR AN ID CHECK IN A LIQUOR STORE.
+Look at me now.
+Old sport.